At Dynotag, we take multiple measures to ensure the security of your records:

 Like a set of nesting dolls, the access control mechanism works from outside in, meaning that the viewer first needs to be able to see the top level information before they get to see any lower levels inside that record.
 Same convention for information contained in other components.

 A set of Russian nesting dolls (Matryoshka Dolls).

 To see the doll contained inside, one has to open the doll on the outside.

 The “Password” asked in order to see a protected component is typically the KeyCode printed on the tag that is being used to view the record.

-When the owner is signed in and managing an Information Record, the “Traffic Light” setting shown on information components controls the current access control / security setting for that item.
+When the owner is signed in and managing an Information Record, the “Traffic Light” setting shown on an information section controls the current access control / security setting for that item.
 These are only visible to the record owner while managing the record.
 Click a “Traffic Light” icon to see/update the security setting for that item.